andiigonzalez/Power_Outage_Analysis/README.md

 To improve our model we implemented hyperparameter tuning and adding as well as GridSearchVC to find the best parameters for our model.
 Improvements:
+<p></p>
 **1.** Included more features (normal and engineered): data["URBAN_DENSITY_NORMALIZED"] = data["POPDEN_URBAN"] / data["POPULATION"],
 data["AVG_MW_PER_PERSON"] = data["TOTAL.SALES"]/data['POPULATION'],
 data['MONTH_SIN'] = np.sin(2 * np.pi * data['MONTH'] / 12).dropna(),
 data['MONTH_COS'] = np.cos(2 * np.pi * data['MONTH'] / 12).dropna(),

-**Included Features**:
+<p></p>
 - `Weather_Related`: Binary target variable with value 1 when cause is weather related and 0 otherwise

+**CATEGORICAL FEATURES**:
+- `Weather_Related`: Binary target variable with value 1 when cause is weather related and 0 otherwise
 - `CLIMATE.CATEGORY`: Qualitative (Categorical) ordinal variable.
 Transformed into a binary variable using OnehotEnconding dropping the first value.
 - `CLIMATE.REGION`: Qualitative (Categorical) nominal variable.
 Transformed into a binary variable using OnehotEncoding dropping the first value.

+**NUMERICAL FEATURES**:
 - `ANOMALY.LEVEL`: Quantitative (Numerical) discrete variable.
 We standardized the anomaly level using StandardScaler().
 - `POPULATION`: Quantitative (Numerical) discrete variable.
 We standardized the anomaly level using StandardScaler().
 - `URBAN_DENSITY_NORMALIZED`: Quantitative (Numerical) discrete variable.
 We standardized the anomaly level using StandardScaler().
 - `AVG_MW_PER_PERSON`: Quantitative (Numerical) discrete variable.
 We standardized the anomaly level using StandardScaler().
-- `MONTH_SIN` & `MONTH_COS`: Quantitative numerical continuous variables (cyclic representation of months).
+- `MONTH_SIN` & `MONTH_COS`: Quantitative (Numerical) continuous variables (cyclic representation of months).
 We derived them from the MONTH column using sin and cos transformations.
--  `YEAR`: Quantitative numerical discrete variable.
+-  `YEAR`: Quantitative (Numerical) discrete variable.
 Standardized using StandardScaler().
--  `TOTAL.SALES`: Quantitative numerical continuous variable.
+-  `TOTAL.SALES`: Quantitative (Numerical) continuous variable.
 Standardized using StandardScaler().
-- `IND.SALES`: Quantitative numerical continuous variable.
+- `IND.SALES`: Quantitative (Numerical) continuous variable.
 Standardized using StandardScaler().
-- `COM.SALES`: Quantitative numerical continuous variable.
+- `COM.SALES`: Quantitative (Numerical) continuous variable.
 Standardized using StandardScaler().
-- `RES.SALES`: Quantitative numerical continuous variable.
+- `RES.SALES`: Quantitative (Numerical) continuous variable.
 Standardized using StandardScaler().

+#### Justification
-The features we engineered we believe are important beacuse we believe they
+The features we engineered we believe are important beacuse we believe they imporve how the model does predictions making it more accurate.
+- `URBAN_DENSITY_NORMALIZED`: This feature helps compare areas with different populations more effectively.
+-  `AVG_MW_PER_PERSON`: This feature helps compare the demand of electricity per person so that each regions is comparable.
+-  `MONTH_SIN` & `MONTH_COS`: Since most weather related phenomens are cyclical this feature helps ensure the model understands cyclical patterns.
+-  `POPULATION`: We believe population size has a direct correlation with outages hence adding population as a feature we believe helps imporve the predictive capabilities of the model.
+-  `YEAR`: The variable Year we beleive captures important patterns in long term weather related events which can help improve the model predictions.
+-  `TOTAL.SALES`, `IND.SALES`, `COM.SALES`, `RES.SALES`: As these features capture the sales, this provides valuable economic data that correlat with weather related events as if changes in sales exist.
+By analyzing these factors we believe the model could imporve its predictions capabilities.